alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/resolve-reference-warning-to-object-of-master-database-in-database-projects.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb16.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image16.png)

-This kind of reference is not a simple one, but is a â€œDatabase referenceâ€.
+This kind of reference is not a simple one, but is a *Database reference*.
 You can find a reference of the master db in directory %program files%/Microsoft Visual STudio 9.0/VSTSDB/Extensions/SqlServer/SqlVersion/DBSchemas

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb17.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image17.png)